-APS, in cooperation with key Vermont stakeholders and community partners, submitted a grant application in early 2019 to the Administration for Community Living.
-The grant was awarded to APS in the first quarter of SFY20 and approved by the Vermont Legislature in third quarter of SFY20.
-The grant's three-year project will create, coordinate and maintain a Restorative Justice Program aimed at serving an unmet need for participants served by APS in Vermont.
-The program will seek to serve both victims and perpetrators of maltreatment.
-The goal of this project is to provide a meaningful, strength-based, participant driven response to the victims and perpetrators of vulnerable adult maltreatment in Chittenden, Franklin and Washington Counties.
 Act 46 of 2013 required the Secretary of the Agency of Human Services to submit an annual report to the Legislature through January 2018.
-Although the requirements of Act 46 sunset, the Department continued each year to provide the requested information to ensure transparency and accountability.
-The improvements in Vermont's APS programs over the past seven years have been well-documented; that progress has been a result of building and maintaining collaborative partnerships and continuous efforts to improve both policy and practice.
+Although the requirements of Act 46 sunset effective January 15th, 2018, the Department continues to provide the requested information each year to ensure transparency and accountability.
+The improvements in Vermont's APS programs in recent years have been well-documented; that progress has been a result of building and maintaining collaborative partnerships and continuous efforts to improve both policy and practice.